muggy8/improbable/from-me-to-me/UIb4kVxn.md

 ...

-The next day came and went with nothing major happening again and I ended up sneaking in more play time with Pillow and Cushen.
+The next day came and went with nothing major happening again and I ended up sneaking in more play time with Pillow and Cushion.

 Of course, Mikay scolded me later but that to me was just a fact of life now.